gfx-rs/wgpu/README.md

 cargo run --bin cube --features dx12
 ```

 These examples assume that necessary dependencies for the graphics backend are already installed.
-For more information about installation and usage, refer to the [Getting Started](https://github.com/gfx-rs/gfx/blob/master/info/getting_started.md) guide.
+For more information about installation and usage, refer to the [Getting Started](https://github.com/gfx-rs/gfx/blob/master/info/getting_started.md) gfx-rs guide.